kabirrajsingh/ondc_pincodeServiceability/README.md

 # ONDC_PincodeServiceability

+The live link showcasing this project is given at: https://ondc-elastic-search.vercel.app/

 ## To run the cloud function code, be sure to put the bucket_name and blob_name properties inside the cloud functions which we have replaced with dummy values.

 # Idea behind the algorithm